cran/genvar/README.md

 ## Quoted Expressions

-Many `genvar` commands work by using "quoted expressions" which are bits of code enclosed in quotation marks.
-For example, to use `genvar`'s `gen` command to generate log wages, you might type `gen("lnwage", "log(wage)")`.
-The second argument is a quoted expression.
-The quotes are necessary so that `R` does not try to execute `log(wage)` outside of the `genvar` environment.
-If you need to use a quotation mark in a quoted expression, escape it like so: `gen("hello", "\"hello\"")` to generate a variable called `hello` that contains the string _hello_ for every observation.
+Many `genvar` commands work by using "quoted expressions" which are bits of code provided as arguments to the function that could not be executed in the current R environment but will be properly processed in `genvar`.
+They can optionally be enclosed in quotation marks when necessary.
+For example, to use `genvar`'s `gen` command to generate log wages, you might type `gen(lnwage, log(wage))`.
+If you want to list the variables of the form `x1,x2,x3,...`, you would use `describe("x*")` to avoid R interpreting the `x*` as an incomplete multiplication expression.

 # Basic overview of currently available functions